-MPAC endeavors to identify and train grassroot leaders to maintain a cohesive team to lead, organize and advocate for the recovery community.
+MPAC endeavors to identify and train grassroot leaders to lead, organize and advocate for the recovery community.

-The MPAC Advocacy & MPAC Leadership Program (MPAC ALP) includes prerequisite Peer Recovery Coach in addition to Maryland Addiction and Behavioral-health Professional Certification Board board (MABPCB) approved trainings geared toward Certified Peer Recovery Specialist credentialing as well as specific advocacy and leadership courses, application navigation, technical support and projects and assignments.
+The ALP Program includes training for Peer Recovery Coaches in addition to Maryland Addiction and Behavioral-health Professional Certification Board (MABPCB) approved trainings.
+All trainings are geared toward Certified Peer Recovery Specialist (CPRS) credentialing as well as specific advocacy and leadership courses, application navigation, supervision, technical support, workshops, projects and assignments.

 If you are interested in learning more about the